magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/cross_reality_applications/anchoring.md

 ![image info](../../_static/anchoring/anchor_resolution.png)

-## Mapping GCA Anchors to Digital Coordinates for AR Alignment

-Mapping Google Cloud Anchors (GCA) to digital coordinates ensures accurate alignment between the physical world and augmented reality (AR) content.
-This process allows AR applications to place digital elements precisely where users expect them, enabling seamless integration between digital and physical spaces.

-### Transforming Coordinates

-Mapping a GCA anchor to digital coordinates involves the following steps:

-1. **Retrieve Anchor Data**
-   Obtain the anchor's physical location (latitude and longitude) and digital transform (position and rotation) from the GCA service.

-2. **Define the Digital Transform**
-   Map the anchor's real-world location to a position in the digital coordinate system.
-The digital position is a three-dimensional point (x, y, z).
-The digital rotation is a quaternion (x, y, z, w).

-3. **Apply the Transform**
-   Use the retrieved data to place the anchor in the digital coordinate system.
-CSP automatically aligns the digital transform with the physical location.

-### Achieving Precise AR Alignment

-Precise alignment between digital content and physical locations depends on the following techniques.

-1. **High-Precision Coordinates**
-   Use double-precision floating-point values for anchor positions and rotations.
-This ensures minimal error when mapping physical locations to digital coordinates.

-2. **Inverse Transform for Digital Alignment**
-   Compute and apply the inverse transform of the anchor to the origin of the space.
-This operation shifts the digital coordinate system to align perfectly with the anchor, ensuring that all other digital entities adjust relative to the anchor's location.

-3. **Account for Environmental Factors**
-   Incorporate real-world constraints like GPS accuracy, lighting conditions, and device capabilities.

-4. **Test and Calibrate**
-   Continuously test the AR alignment under different conditions to ensure optimal performance.

 ## Summary

 Managing anchors in CSP involves four key operations: creating, querying, updating, and deleting anchors.

 * **Creating Anchors**
-  You can create global anchors for outdoor environments or space-local anchors for confined spaces.
-Global anchors associate with geographic locations, while space-local anchors link to specific spaces or entities.
+  You can create global anchors for any space or space-local anchors.
+Global anchors often associate with geographic locations, whereas space-local anchors link to specific spaces and entities.
 Use the CreateAnchor or CreateAnchorInSpace methods to define the anchor's digital transform, physical location, and optional metadata, such as asset collections or tags.

 * **Querying Anchors**
   CSP provides flexible methods to retrieve anchors based on proximity, space, or asset collection.
 Use GetAnchorsInArea to find anchors near a geographic location.
 For anchors within a specific space, use GetAnchorsInSpace.
 If anchors are tied to a digital asset collection, retrieve them using GetAnchorsByAssetCollectionId.